ethz-asl/rotors_simulator/TRAIL_README.md

 # TRAIL RotorS

 ## How to use for drone landing project
-1. Clone this repository and follow the instructions for compilation in `README.md`
+1. Clone this repository and follow the instructions for compilation in `README.md`.
+Make sure you have the `pid` package installed for ros
+`sudo apt install ros-kinetic-pid`
 2. Run the launch file.
 It will default to the Pelican model, PID gains are tuned for this.
 `roslaunch rotors_gazebo mav_landing_sim.launch`
 3. The simulation will automatically run.
 Check out the published topics with `rostopic echo`.
 We care about the following topics: